BuildFarBox/FarBox-Doc/docs/3 Configs/1 syntax of config.markdown

 - - - - - -

-Option 2： Using YAML, start and end with a seperated line `---`.
+Option 2： Using YAML, start and end with a separated line `---`.
 ```
 ---
 key: value